Beyond Zeroes and Ones: The Severity and Evolution of Civil Conflict

 University of Utah - Department of Finance

-We analyze the severity and dynamics of civil wars, departing from analyses focused primarily on static models of the effect of income on the extensive margin of conflict.
-Comparing our results with analogous estimates that use a binary indicator for war, omitting conflict severity and state dependence significantly understates the effect of income on the costs of civil conflict in terms of loss of life.
-The more important results examine conflict dynamics.
-Civil conflicts are shown to be persistent, but except for the very poorest countries, conflicts do not appear to become more severe in response to past fighting.
+We assess risk factors affecting the severity and dynamics of civil wars, departing from analyses focused primarily on static models of the effect of income on the extensive margin of conflict.
+Civil conflicts are shown to be persistent, but rarely do they become more severe in response to past fighting.
+Substantial heterogeneity in the speed of mean reversion is documented: severe fighting lasts longest in poor countries and ethnically fractionalized countries.

 JEL Classification: D74, N40, C23working papers series